 Whether you want to try new food, jam out with friends at a concert, or make lasting memories, the city of West Palm Beach has the perfect fairs and festivals for you!
 Enjoy carnival rides, live shows, and visit Yesteryear Village at South Florida Fair.
 Revel in the grandeur of more than $1.2-billion worth of boats, live aquatic demos, and educational seminars at the Palm Beach International Boat Show.
 Celebrate the 4th of July with fireworks, live music, and a military honor ceremony during 4th on Flagler.
 Sample the best eats from over 100 restaurants in the Palm Beaches and benefit from special discounts in August during Palm Beach Restaurant Month.
 Or ride the ferris wheel and watch Sandi (the world’s only 35-foot-tall sand tree) light up the night during Holiday in Paradise.

 Find New Sounds at SunFest

-Have a Night Out on the Town
+Spend a Night on the Town

-Moving to West Palm Beach?
+Thinking about living in West Palm Beach?
 Extra Space Storage has self storage facilities located throughout WPB that can help your move go smoothly.
 Find a storage unit today!